Neighborhood Info Without The Neighborhood Drama. Learn more

 3. Choose your tile: You have many options, so choose the tile that best fits your needs and budget.

-4. Gather quotes: It’s always a good idea to get at least two quotes before you choose one.
+4. Gather quotes: It’s always a good idea to get at least two or three quotes before you choose one.
 You may be surprised at differences in labor and materials cost.

-5. Choose your quote: After getting a few quotes, choose the estimate that fits your budget and timeline.
+5. Pick your favorite: After getting a few quotes, choose the estimate that fits your budget and timeline.

 6. Install your tile: Choose a date and time for your tile installation.
-It usually takes one to three days to have tile installed.
+A tile installation usually takes one to three days.

 Ready to get your tile installed?
 Use the tool below to get started: